turkeydave/mobile_day_notes/README.md

 * (Related to the next one) Somehow I got it my head to use io.sockets.emit() on the server, which broadcasts to all clients vs. socket.broadcast, which messages all clients except itself.
   While I'm no node/socket.io expert, I know that I knew that at some point :-).
-Anyway, I was in the middle of rocking out a system to track connected clients with their ids and emitting messages to only others when i remembered? socket.broadcast.
+Anyway, I was in the middle of rocking out a system to track connected clients with their ids and emitting messages to only others when I remembered(?) socket.broadcast.
 Waste of time.
-* Sometimes I need to slow down and read any docs better.
-For example, some of the bootstrap existing classes did exactly what I needed, and i only discovered it after something seeming to take more time that it should or while purusing the docs for something else.
+* Sometimes I need to slow down and read the docs better.
+For example, some of the bootstrap existing classes did exactly what I needed, and i only discovered them after after the fact, or looking for something else.
 * I really think at least a few tests would have saved time - some client api tests hacked together to always test the api / json for example.
 * Didn't meet all of my goals (not login), and didn't get to any 'reach' goals - I guess I over committed in my head :-)
 * Know your tools! : I use pycharm for work and knew how awesome the testing is for node server code.
 Two things cost me time tho...
     1. I was mucking around with remote debugging and the weird chrome extension client debugging - becuse it was 'there'.
-Much better to keep node server running in debug, and use chrome dev tools or the like to debug client side js, and then set breakpoints as needed to test specific server side.  (that heavy remote debugging DOES work amazingly)
+Much better to keep node server running in debug, and use chrome dev tools or the like to debug client side js, and then set breakpoints as needed to test specific server side.  (that heavy remote debugging DOES work though amazingly)
-    2. Once in a while pycharm / node would get buggered, and I know now that i had to kill the node process, but there was some bizarre behavior and time spent realizing what the issue is.
+    2. Once in a while pycharm / node would get buggered, and I know now that i had to kill the node process, but until then there was some bizarre behavior and time spent realizing what the issue is.
-* Even though I told myself not too, and requirements said the same, net I spent way to much time on look and feel (not that its that great! :-) )
+* Even though I told myself not to, and requirements said the same, net I spent way to much time on look and feel (not that its that great! :-) )
   I couldn't help doing some stuff, but looking back that was silly and only for my benefit.